What is bedwetting?

 Although bedwetting is not a serious condition, it can cause stress for the child and family.
 Children who wet the bed may feel ashamed or embarrassed.
 They might avoid taking part in activities, such as sleepovers or camping, because they are worried that they might wet the bed while they’re away from home.

-- Primary nocturnal enuresis is a condition in which the person has never remained dry throughout the night for 6 months in a row or longer.
+- Primary nocturnal enuresis is a condition in which the person has never remained dry throughout the night for six months in a row or longer.

-- Secondary nocturnal enuresis is a condition in which the child has started wetting the bed again after not wetting the bed for 6 months or more.
-Secondary enuresis is more likely to be caused by a medical problem or psychological condition.
+- Secondary nocturnal enuresis is a condition in which the child has started wetting the bed again after not wetting the bed for six months or more.
+Secondary enuresis is more likely to be caused by a medical or psychological condition.

 How common is bedwetting?

 About 5 million children in the United States wet their beds.
-It happens more often among younger children.
-About 2-3% of people over 18 have primary nocturnal enuresis.
+It happens more often among younger children—about 30% of children age 7 and under and about 5% of 10-year-old children.
+About 2 to 3% of people over 18 have primary nocturnal enuresis.
 Bedwetting occurs more often among boys.

 What causes bedwetting?

-Usually, there is no medical or psychological condition that causes bedwetting.
-(A small percentage of children who wet the bed do have a medical condition.)
-Bedwetting can be caused by many things, including:
+Usually, there is not one medical or psychological condition that causes bedwetting.
+A small percentage of children do have a medical condition that causes them to wet the bed.
+More commonly, there are many factors that could cause bedwetting, including:

 - Family history: Children with a parent or parents who were bedwetters are more likely to wet the bed.